How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • displacement in width occurs due to the action of a traumatic mechanism;

-• the displacement along the length is due to the traction of the muscles of the upper limb;
+• the displacement along the length is caused by the traction of the muscles of the upper limb;

-• displacement along the axis occurs due to the intensive rotation of one part of the bone relative to the other.
+• displacement along the axis occurs due to intense rotation of one part of the bone relative to another.

 Unlike other tubular bones, the phalanx of the finger is a unique element.
-It is one of the smallest in the skeleton, has an intensive blood supply and has the strongest periosteum.
+It is one of the smallest in the skeleton, intensively supplied with blood and has the strongest periosteum.

 Classification according to the location of the fracture on the limb:

-• Fractured thumb.
-It is one of the most common injuries of the upper limb, due to the opposition of the thumb relative to the rest.
+• Fracture of the thumb.
+It is one of the most common injuries of the upper limb, which is caused by the opposition of the thumb relative to the rest.

-• fracture index finger.
+• Fracture index finger.
 Second most common.
-Most often breaks along with the middle or ring finger.
+Most often it breaks along with the middle or ring finger.

-• Broken middle finger.
+• Middle finger fracture.
 Doesn't have any special features.

 • Fracture of the ring finger.
 A specific feature of this injury is the difficulty of full rehabilitation, which is associated with a limited range of motion of the finger.

 • Fracture of the little finger.
-This finger contains the smallest bones, which can cause difficulties with the imposition of a plaster cast.
+This finger contains the smallest bones, which can cause difficulties in applying a plaster cast.

 Classification according to the location of the fracture on the phalanx:

-• Fracture of the nail (or distal) phalanx, otherwise referred to as a fracture of the fingertip.
+• Fracture of the nail (or distal) phalanx, otherwise known as a fingertip fracture.
 Occurs predominantly in males.
-This bone is very fragile, and even a minor injury can lead to sad consequences.
+This bone is very fragile, and even a minor injury can lead to dire consequences.

 • Fracture of the median phalanx.
-Quite rare and occurs in 20% of all cases, because the main phalanx takes most of the mechanical impact on itself.
+Quite rare and occurs in 20% of all cases, because the main phalanx takes most of the mechanical impact.

-• Fracture of the main phalanx, also called a fracture of the base of the finger.
-In most cases, it occurs in combination with a dislocation or subluxation of the thumb.
+• A fracture of the main phalanx, also called a fracture of the base of the finger.
+In most cases it occurs in combination with dislocation or subluxation of the thumb.

 • Intra-articular fracture.
-Characterized by damage articular surfaces, which leads to a violation of the physiological function of the finger.
+Characterized by damage articular surfaces, which leads to disruption of the physiological function of the finger.
 Quite often combined with fractures of the nail phalanx.

 Fracture of the nail phalanx is the most common